typelevel/Laika/demo/README.md

 Online Tool for trying out the Laika transformer.

-The server is built with Akka HTTP, the client with React.
+The server is built with http4s, the client with React.

 Trying the Demo App online